fncbook/fnc/chapter9/polynomial.md

 :::
 ::::

-At this point we can say that we have completed the proof of {numref}`Theorem %s <theorem-polyinterp>`.
+At this point we can say that we have completed the proof of @theorem-polyinterp.

 (example-ClassicalLagrange)=
 ::::{prf:example}